Xiao060/cpp_projects/readme.txt

-Git is a version control system.
-Git is free software.
-test1 add something.
-test2 push.
+This is code of a book calling C++ Primer Plus.